Laura Edna (McKnight) Horstman was born on Sept. 9, 1881 (or 1882) in Fayette County, PA, the daughter of Henry and Martha (Nutt) McKnight.

 He resided at home with his parents in Canonsburg in 1930, when he was age 22.
 That year, his occupation was "operator - machinist" at a tin plate canning factory.

-The couple bore three children -- Henry M. Horstman Jr., Donna Horstman and a child who died in infancy.
+The couple bore three children -- Henry McKnight Horstman Jr., PhD, Donna Horstman and Donald Lee Horstman.
+Sadly, son Donald died in infancy in 1948.

 ~ Daughter Lillian "Aline" (Horstman) Blanock ~

 Daughter Lillian "Aline" Horstman (1910-1996) was born on March 7, 1910 in Brownsville.